SparkJiao/SparkJiao.github.io/_pages/about.md

 ## News

+06/26/2025: Our survey for frontiers in LLM reasoning has been accepted by TMLR.
+Congrats to my co-authors!

 05/15/2025: We have three papers accepted by ACL and Findings of ACL 2025.
 Congrats to my co-authors!

 04/03/2025: We have one good survey to track the frontiers in LLM reasoning, check it [here](https://llm-reasoning-ai.github.io/).